-Policies and Legislation
+Policies

-1. Were CSSP funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
+1. Were CSSP funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

-If CSSP funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, select "yes."
+If CSSP funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or Tribal policies during the current reporting period, select "yes."
 This includes if CSSP grant-funded staff worked directly on these activities.